Nonrepetitive Colouring via Entropy Compression: Subdivision Proof

 \begin{lemma} Fix $\eps>0$.
 Let $w :=(1+\eps)^{-1/2}<1$.
 Let $c \in \N$ be such that $2^{2/c} \leq 1 + \eps$ and $w^{c} \leq \frac{\eps}{2}(1-w)$.
 Then for each $q \geq 1$ the number of distinct $c$-spread sequences of length $q$ is at most $(1+\eps)^q$. \end{lemma}

 \begin{proof} The proof is by induction on $q$.
 Let $f(q)$ be the number of $c$-spread sequences of length $q$.
-The claim holds when $q\leq c$ since the length-$q$ sequence $(1, \dots, 1)$ is the only $c$-spread sequence of length $q$ in that case.
+The claim holds when $q\leq c$ since the sequence $(1, \dots, 1)$ of length $q$ is the only $c$-spread sequence of length $q$ in that case.